laconiccryptography/2025/_pages/about.md

 ---

-Theory and Practice of Laconic Cryptography Workshop will be co-located with [EUROCRYPT 2024](https://eurocrypt.iacr.org/2024/) in  Zurich, Switzerland.
+Theory and Practice of Laconic Cryptography Workshop will be co-located with [EUROCRYPT 2024](https://eurocrypt.iacr.org/2024/) in  Zurich, Switzerland scheduled for *Saturday, May 25*.

 ---